 Picture books are a fabulous tool for engaging children with mathematical concepts.
-By capturing a child’s imagination, picture book stories make the process of learning about abstract math concepts, such as multiplication, more interesting, relevant and meaningful.
+By capturing a child’s imagination, picture book stories make the process of learning about abstract math concepts, such as learning multiplication strategies, more interesting, relevant and meaningful.

 |Amanda Bean’s Amazing Dream by Cindy Neuschwander

 Amanda Bean is a counting machine but is there a quicker way to work out how many?
 A story written to explicitly teach the purpose of multiplication and a great tool for exploring repeated addition and arrays as multiplication strategies.
 The illustrations provide a wealth of multiplication problem solving opportunity too!

 |The Best of Times by Gregory Tang

 Helpful strategies for solving multiplication problems from one to ten are included within engaging rhymes.

-|Lots of Ladybugs: Counting by Fives and Toasty Toes: Counting by Tens by Michael Dahl
+|Lots of Ladybugs: Counting by Fives by Michael Dahl

-Click through for 150+ pages of print and play times tables games
+Click through for 150+ pages of print and play times tables games.